Pistacia atlantica: Cultivation

 Pistacia atlantica is planted as an ornamental shadebearing and drought-tolerant landscape tree in gardens and parks.
 In California it is imported to use as rootstock for cultivated pistachio trees (Pistacia vera).
 Both introductions have led to its escape and current status as an occasional invasive species in California.

+References in Ancient Texts

+Both the Book of Genesis and Chronicles refer to the tree, but it is mentioned under the general Hebrew term Elah, so it is difficult to know if the reference is to a terebinth or Pistacia atlantica.
+It is also referred to in the Mishnah, in regard to its shoots.